Students

 AI Guidance

-The biggest concern, as mentioned earlier, is using generative AI to replace your critical thinking and effort rather than using it as a supplemental tool to improve your efficiency and effectiveness.
-You should AI to improve your academic work, not do your academic work for you.
-Using generative AI improperly can result in plagiarism and other academic misconduct.
+A primary concern is relying on generative AI to replace your own thinking and effort rather than using it as a supplemental tool.
+AI should support your academic work, not do the work for you.
+Improper use of generative AI may result in plagiarism or other forms of academic misconduct.

 What Should I Do?